 Sharon Klein, president of Wilmington Trust Family Wealth, Eastern U.S. region, discusses the urgency for divorce and estate planning in light of COVID-19 with Dan Couvrette, publisher of Divorce Magazine.

-An appropriately drafted premarital or prenuptial agreement will override typical property division rules in divorce.
+In Indiana, an appropriately drafted premarital or prenuptial agreement will override typical property division rules in divorce.

 Parties to a divorce can agree to mediate their case, but family courts can also order parties to participate in mediation.

 To obtain a court order that fully addresses your family’s issues – and one you can truly live with – mediation is a much better option to resolve issues regarding children.

 In Indiana, parents can have equal decision-making power for big issues regardless of whether the children split their physical time equally between homes post-divorce.